 The Welsh migration to North America in the late 19th and early 20th centuries contributed greatly to its rapid development.
 These migrants were in search of land, work, and freedom.
 Those Welsh families that survived the long ocean journey were critical to the development of new industries and factories, and to the quick settlement of land.
 They also added to an ever-growing rich cultural heritage.
 A search of the immigration and passenger lists has shown a number of people bearing the name Giddens:

-Giddens Settlers in the United States in the 19th Century
+Giddens Settlers in United States in the 19th Century

-Giddens Settlers in the United States in the 20th Century
+Giddens Settlers in United States in the 20th Century

 Some of the first settlers of this family name were: